DengPingFan/Inf-Net/README.md

 ## 0. Preface

-- This repository provides code for "_**Inf-Net: Automatic COVID-19 Lung Infection Segmentation from CT Scans**_" submit to TMI-2020.
+- This repository provides code for "_**Inf-Net: Automatic COVID-19 Lung Infection Segmentation from CT Scans**_" TMI-2020.
 ([arXiv Pre-print](https://arxiv.org/abs/2004.14133) & [medrXiv](https://www.medrxiv.org/content/10.1101/2020.04.22.20074948v1))

 - If you have any questions about our paper, feel free to contact [Deng-Ping Fan](dengpfan@gmail.com)